Approach

 Incorrect share count and total cost — likely hallucinated from older filing data.

-This example illustrates a common failure mode: models that lack robust retrieval capabilities may confabulate plausible but incorrect financial figures, pulling from training data rather than the provided documents.
-In financial due diligence, this distinction is the difference between a sound investment thesis and a flawed one.
+This shows a common failure mode.
+Models with weak retrieval make up plausible but wrong numbers, pulling from training data instead of the provided documents.
+In financial due diligence, that's the difference between a sound thesis and a flawed one.

 What This Means for Financial Services

-With top models now exceeding 60% accuracy on a benchmark designed by financial professionals, AI agents are crossing the threshold from experimental to deployable for specific financial analysis tasks.
-For PE firms running hundreds of deal screenings annually, the productivity gain from even semi-automated financial analysis is substantial — but only if the right model is selected for the task.
+Top models now clear 60% accuracy on a benchmark built by financial professionals.
+AI agents have crossed from experimental to deployable for specific tasks.
+For PE firms running hundreds of screenings a year, the productivity gain from even semi-automated financial analysis is huge.
+But only if you pick the right model.

 Model Selection Is a Strategic Decision

-The benchmark reveals that no single model dominates across all categories.
-Claude Sonnet 4.6 leads overall with remarkable cost efficiency, while Opus 4.6 (Thinking) excels at the hardest tasks.
-Gemini 3.1 Pro and GPT 5.2 offer strong alternatives.
-For organizations deploying AI across multiple financial analysis workflows, a multi-model strategy — routing different question types to specialized models — may yield the best results.
+No single model wins across all categories.
+Claude Sonnet 4.6 leads overall with strong cost efficiency.
+Opus 4.6 (Thinking) is best at the hardest tasks.
+Gemini 3.1 Pro and GPT 5.2 are strong alternatives.
+For firms running AI across many workflows, a multi-model strategy (routing different question types to different models) often works best.

-Claude Sonnet 4.6 has upended the cost-accuracy calculus — delivering the highest accuracy at just $0.45/query.
-Meanwhile, GPT 5.2 at $0.32/query captures over 94% of that accuracy at an even lower cost.
-Claude Opus 4.6 (Thinking) at $1.82/query remains a premium option for the most demanding tasks.
-For large-scale deployments processing thousands of queries, understanding the Pareto frontier is essential for budget-conscious enterprises.
+Claude Sonnet 4.6 has flipped the cost-accuracy math.
+The highest accuracy at just $0.45/query.
+GPT 5.2 at $0.32/query gets you 94% of that for less.
+Claude Opus 4.6 (Thinking) at $1.82/query is the premium pick for the hardest work.
+For large deployments running thousands of queries, understanding the Pareto frontier matters.

 The Retrieval Gap Is the Real Bottleneck

-Perhaps the most important finding is that models struggle most with information retrieval — the foundational step of any financial analysis.
-This suggests that enterprises should invest as heavily in their data pipelines and RAG infrastructure as they do in model selection.
-A mediocre model with excellent retrieval may outperform a top model with poor data access.
+The most important finding: models struggle most with retrieval.
+That's the foundation of any financial analysis.
+Invest as much in your data pipelines and RAG as you do in picking models.
+A mediocre model with great retrieval will beat a top model with poor data access.

 Attribution & Methodology